MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/product-visualize/browse-models.md

 ---
 title: View 3D models stored on your device in Dynamics 365 Product Visualize
-description: Learn how to view 3D models (GLB files) stored on your device in Dynamics 365 Product Visualize.
+description: Learn how to view 3D models (GLB files) stored on your device in Dynamics 365 Product Visualize without a Dynamics 365 subscription.
 author: sbmjais
 ms.author: shjais
 manager: shujoshi